Helicobasidium

-Helicobasidium longisporum (syn: H. mompa) is a Basidiomycete fungal pathogen of plants, which is the cause of violet root rot.
-The name Violet root rot refers to the dark purple color of the mycelial mats formed on the infected plants, usually at or below the soil line.
+Species are opportunistic plant pathogens, causing violet root rot of root crops and other plants of economic importance.
+The name "violet root rot" refers to the dark purple colour of the mycelial mats formed on the infected plants, usually at or below the soil line.
 It can cause total rot and structural failure of roots and subterranean storage organs.
-Impact of violet root rot on crop loss is often due to stunting of above ground plant growth and decreased vigor, and in extreme cases, whole plant death.
+Impact of violet root rot on crop loss is often due to stunting of above ground plant growth and decreased vigour, and in extreme cases, whole plant death.
 It does not directly infect above ground organs.
 Violet root rot can also damage or cause the death of subterranean storage organs such as potato tubers or carrots.